Consider a Consortium.

 like what you see? keep reading.)

-Consortiums are a great option for folks who want to get in on the ground floor of a new piece but don’t have the funds to front a commission singlehandedly.
+I’m pleased to offer consortium options for certain pieces/instrumentations.
+Consortia are a great choice for folks who want to get in on the ground floor of a new piece but don’t have the funds to front a commission singlehandedly.
 Generally, consortium members sign onto a project I’ve already started or proposed, resulting in a little more structural rigidity than would typically exist in a traditional commission process.
 That means that when you sign on, you already have a pretty good idea of what the end result will be and when it’ll arrive, bypassing a lot of those initial questions you’d find in a commission.

-An ideal consortium piece, for me, falls into one of two categories: for one to two instruments, with or without piano/fixed media accompaniment, OR for large (standardized) ensembles, like wind ensemble, orchestra, or choir.
-I prioritize instrumentations that are likely to be widely performed, with durations usually between five and ten minutes.
-Consortiums are also a chance for me to stretch my chops a little and dive back into subject matter I care deeply about, so if you’ve been looking for a Letters piece for your instrument (or LETTING GO, or something queer, or…), a consortium would be a great place to put that forward.
+An ideal consortium piece, for me, falls into one of two categories: for one to two instruments, with or without piano/fixed media accompaniment, OR for standardized ensembles, like brass/wind/reed quintet, wind ensemble, orchestra, or choir.
+I prioritize instrumentations that are likely to be widely performed, with durations usually between seven and twenty minutes.
+Consortia are also a chance for me to stretch my chops a little and dive back into subject matter I care deeply about, so if you’ve been looking for a Letters piece for your instrument (or LETTING GO, or something queer, or…), a consortium would be a great place to put that forward.

-All consortiums provide one year of exclusivity, where no one besides the original batch of commissioners can perform the piece.
-I may start selling scores at the eleven-month mark, but until the year is up, the piece can only be purchased by performers/directors who have specified a performance date outside of that exclusivity window.
-The piece will not be readily available on my web store until exclusivity has expired.
-Exclusivity dates will be clearly marked in the contract you sign when you join the consortium.
+All my consortia currently offer one year of exclusivity, during which no one besides the original batch of commissioners can perform the piece.
+I may start selling scores at the eleven-month mark, but until the year is up, the piece can only be purchased by performers/directors who have specified a performance date outside of that one-year window.
+Applicable exclusivity dates will be clearly marked in the contract you sign when you join the consortium.

-Ultimately, I hope to use consortiums to offer a method by which many people can support my work at a lower individual cost, hopefully in a way that leaves room for developing relationships and strengthening bonds between folks who might not otherwise be involved in a commission process together.
+Ultimately, I hope to use consortia to offer a method by which many people can support my work at a lower individual cost, hopefully in a way that leaves room for developing relationships and strengthening bonds between folks who might not otherwise be involved in a commission process together.
 If you’re interested in starting one, drop me a line below.
-If you’re looking to sign onto one, I’ll try to leave links to active consortia here as well.
+If you’re looking to sign onto one, scroll back to the top to see any active consortia I’ve got running.

 Leading a Consortium